crazydogen/crazydogen.github.io/src/kali_live_persistence.md

     apt-get update && apt-get upgrade -y && apt-get dist-upgrade –y apt-get install linux-headers-$(uname -r) –y
     reboot
-#3 Now you should see that Kali booted in to low resolution login screen, GOOD. log in and type in terminal:
+#3 Now you should see that Kali booted into low resolution login screen.
+Login and type in terminal:

 **init 3** (will exit GUI and help nvidia drivers to install correctly)